BenWestgate/bitcoin/doc/managing-wallets.md

 Bitcoin Core [version 0.13](https://github.com/bitcoin/bitcoin/blob/master/doc/release-notes/release-notes-0.13.0.md) introduced HD wallets with deterministic key derivation.
 With HD wallets, users no longer lose funds when restoring old backups because all addresses are derived from the HD wallet seed.

 This means that a single backup is enough to recover the coins at any time.
-It is still recommended to make backups regularly (once a week) or after a significant number of new transactions to maintain the metadata, such as labels.
+It is still recommended to make regular backups (once a week) or after a significant number of new transactions to maintain the metadata, such as labels.
 Metadata cannot be retrieved from a blockchain rescan, so if the backup is too old, the metadata will be lost forever.

 Wallets created before version 0.13 are not HD and must be backed up every 100 keys used since the previous backup, or even more often to maintain the metadata.